How To Get A First-Class Degree | Tips, Tricks and Hacks Here

-The 1st Class Honours degree requires three years in full-time study and six years in part-time study.
-In fact, getting a first-class Honours degree effectively indicates a student’s best academic achievement possible.
+The 1st Class Honours degree requires three years of full-time study and six years of part-time study.
+Getting a first-class Honours degree effectively indicates a student’s best academic achievement possible!

 How Much Do You Need To Get A First-Class Degree?

 To gain a first-class degree, you need to get at least 70% or higher in your classes combined.